 Is hvac a happy job?

 At CareerExplorer, we conduct an ongoing survey of millions of people and ask them how satisfied they are with their careers.
 It turns out that HVAC technicians rate their professional happiness 3.0 out of 5 stars, placing them among the poorest 29% of careers.
-Heating, Ventilation, Air Conditioning and Refrigeration (HVAC-R) technicians spend their workdays installing, maintaining and repairing various indoor air conditioning systems that we often take for granted.
-If it weren't for these dedicated professionals, these life-improving conventions wouldn't be as common as they are now.
+Heating, Ventilation, Air Conditioning and Refrigeration (HVAC-R) technicians in Walterboro SC spend their workdays installing, maintaining and repairing various indoor air conditioning systems, including AC units, that we often take for granted.
+If it weren't for these dedicated professionals who specialize in AC repair in Walterboro SC, these life-improving conventions wouldn't be as common as they are now.

 If you want to become an HVAC technician, you'll usually want to enroll and complete an HVAC training program at a community college or vocational school.
 The good thing is that you'll have no problem finding such a program, as more and more are meeting the growing demand for experienced HVAC professionals.
 Air conditioning training programs usually last between six and 24 months, although it depends on the program.
 As a student of an HVAC training program, you'll learn the basics of the HVAC industry, which will prove invaluable during your learning.